Bynaryman/SUF/README.md

 ### TL;DR
 Are you interested by OpenROAD or the evolving domain of modern, open-source, rapid EDA tools for silicon design?
 This project operates as an enhancement graft that augments OpenROAD's capabilities.
-By cloning this repository, you will obtain both OpenROAD and a suite of Python tools adept at managing the process from input generation to generating detailed output plots in a parallel fashion.
+SUF now expects you to have an existing [OpenROAD-flow-scripts](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts) checkout installed on your machine (not vendored here); point SUF at it via `SUF_FLOW_ROOT` or `FLOW_HOME`.
 For a swift overview after cloning and setting up, as detailed in the subsequent sections, a user can engage with the available commands/scripts as follows:
 1. Clone the repository.
+2. Export `SUF_FLOW_ROOT=/path/to/OpenROAD-flow-scripts/flow` (or set `FLOW_HOME`).
+A local OpenROAD-flow-scripts copy is no longer bundled; SUF will auto-detect the `openroad` and `yosys` binaries under that flow (`tools/install/...`).
+You can still override with `SUF_OPENROAD_EXE` / `SUF_YOSYS_CMD` if you want different builds (or rely on `PATH` as a last resort).
+3. If you use the VHDL→Verilog translation utilities, point `SUF_TRANSLATION_ROOT` to your external translation tools checkout (e.g., a vh2v repo).
+You can override the vh2v script directly with `SUF_VH2V_BIN` if needed.
-2. Install as per the instructions below.
+4. Install as per the instructions below.
-3. `cd graft_road/` to browse its structure.
+5. `cd graft_road/` to browse its structure.
-4. `ls -la` to examine the file organization.
+6. `ls -la` to examine the file organization.
-5. `. ./venv/bin activate` activate virtual environment
+7. `. ./venv/bin activate` activate virtual environment
-6. `cd tools`
+8. `cd tools`
-7. `./run_example` to generate HDL for various designs with different PDKs and initiate the OpenROAD flow concurrently.
+9. `./run_example` to generate HDL for various designs with different PDKs and initiate the OpenROAD flow concurrently.
-8. `./plot_example` to reveal the plotting capabilities.
+10. `./plot_example` to reveal the plotting capabilities.

 ### Graphically Speaking
 Overall, SUF framework is best represented with the following Figure